K12Dynamics/D3/docs/features/data-explorer.md

 ### The Filter Level

 The second level applies a filter to only include data from the 2016-2017 school year.
-By default values added to an exploration represent the summary of information globally in the data warehouse.
+By default, values added to an exploration represent the summary of information globally in the data warehouse.
 It is very common to want to filter this to look at the current or preceding school year only.

-I'l click the gear icon `(1)` on this level to open the filter popup, from which I can adjust the selected included school years.
+I'll click the gear icon `(1)` on this level to open the filter popup, from which I can adjust the selected included school years.
 In this case, let's add the prior school year `(2)`.

 ![Edit Filter](img/explorer-ada-to-date-exploration-edit-filter.png)